jhelovuo/RustDDS/examples/security_configuration_files/README.md

 # Using Hardware Security Module (PKCS#11 / Cryptoki)

+## Provisioning Method 1: Generate keys using OpenSSL on CPU as ususl

 Initialize an emulated HSM.
 We call it `example_token`

 `$ softhsm2-util --init-token --free --label example_token --pin 1234 --so-pin 12345`